Blog Archive

 • Ultra comfort, ergonomically correct trigger cushion

-Lifetime warranty on labor, rotational seal and PTFE seals
+Lifetime warranty on labor, rotational seal, and PTFE seals

 • Fine replacement parts now available